Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ## 5.2	Procedural controls

-Actalis maintains a Security Plan, including a Risk Assessment, which analyses the CA assets, the threats they are exposed to, and descri¬bes the various technical, physical and procedural controls deployed so to adequately miti-gate the risks.
+Actalis maintains a Security Plan, including a Risk Assessment, which analyses the CA assets, the threats they are exposed to, and describes the various technical, physical and procedural controls deployed so to adequately miti-gate the risks.
 The risk assessment is reviewed at least yearly.
 Furthermore, Actalis has defined an inventory of assets (hardware and software) as required by the policy and the company procedure.

 ### 5.2.1	Trusted roles